Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 How endoscopic eyebrow lifting is performed

 The surgery lasts between one and a half to two hours when performed alone.
-When combined with blepharoplasty or facelift, the total time is adjusted according to the associated procedures.
+When combined with blepharoplasty or facelift, the total time is adjusted according to the additional procedures.
 I perform the surgery under general anesthesia or sedation with local anesthesia, depending on the extent of the procedure and the patient's preference.

 Step by step of the endoscopic technique